luizzanoni/spaceX/README.md

 Install VSCODE.

-install python extensions in VSCODE.
+Install python extensions in VSCODE.

 After the initial adjustments, open the code with VSCODE, and change the path where you would find the game's images.
 Change the file with the copied link in the MAIN.PY file.